ZmnSCPxj-jr/sidepool/doc/00-sidepools-are-awesome.md

 "*forwardable peerswaps*":

-* Restrict the swap protocol to only allowing paying onchain to get funds in-Lightning, and disallow th reverse.
+* Restrict the swap protocol to only allowing paying onchain to get funds in-Lightning, and disallow the reverse.
 * Apply the virtualization argument:
   * You can offer to pay onchain to get in-Lightning funds to a direct peer (hence "*peer*swap").